Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 Fight for the venture capital funds, but if they don’t come through, or if it isn’t enough, there are plenty of other options.

 These are the common go to, and they can work well, if you have good personal credit.
-In fact, they are maybe the best option.
+In fact, start up business loans for women are maybe the best option.
 That is, if it is an option that you have available.
 At least it may be the best option in the beginning.

 Secured financing offers lower interest rates.
 In addition, personal credit quality and revenue are not the sole determining factors for approval.
 Collateral can cover a multitude of sins.
 Some accepted types of collateral include: